Category Archives: Preservation

 Update on Easements and Taxes

-Photo by John-Morgan.
 A couple weeks ago, GM alerted you about potential problems with taking a tax write-off for donating a preservation easement on your house.
-What inspired the notice was that the Department of Justice won a lawsuit against … Continue reading
+What inspired the notice was that the Department of Justice won a lawsuit against an organization that was accepting easements and informing people that they could write-off up to 15% of the value of the home in doing so.

 2 Comments